-- No protest shall be accepted which is a direct challenge to judges' order-of-finish decisions. - ii) A protest against the conditions under which an event is to be conducted must be made verbally to the referee prior to the event.
-Before the start of the event, the referee or appointed official shall inform the competitors in that event of such a protest. - iii) A protest against a competitor or a team or against a decision of an official must be lodged verbally with the referee within 30 minutes of the posting of the result of the event.
-Within 30 minutes of the submission of the verbal protest, a protest written in English shall be lodged with the referee. - iv) The official result of an event shall be withheld until any protest is decided. - v) The result of the protest shall be noted on the back of the event result card and also on the protest form. - vi) There shall be no protest fee.
+- No protest shall be accepted which is a direct challenge to judges' order-of-finish decisions. - ii) A protest against the conditions under which an event or race is to be conducted must be made verbally to the referee prior to the event or race.
+Before the start of the event or race, the referee or appointed official shall inform the competitors in that event or race of such a protest.

+- iii) A protest against a competitor or a team or against a decision of an official must be lodged verbally with the referee within 15 minutes of the posting of the result of the event or within 15 minutes of being notified verbally by the referee of the decision, whichever occurs first.
+Within 15 minutes of the submission of the verbal protest, a protest written in English shall be lodged with the referee. - iv) The official result of an event shall be withheld until any protest is decided. - v) The result of the protest shall be noted on the back of the event result card and also on the protest form. - vi) There shall be no protest fee.
 There is a fee payable whenever a matter is referred to the appeals committee, whether by the referee directly or by a team appealing a referee's decision.